rust-lang/book/nostarch/chapter15.md

 }
 ```

-Listing 15-28: A `leaf` node with a weak reference to its parent node `branch`
+Listing 15-28: A `leaf` node with a weak reference to its parent node, `branch`

 Creating the `leaf` node looks similar to Listing 15-27 with the exception of
 the `parent` field: `leaf` starts out without a parent, so we create a new,